microsoft/thematic/README.md

 ## Publishing

 Commits to `main` will automatically deploy to the hosted website.
-If changes need to be released so the libraries are published into npm, use `yarn release` and follow the steps presented by lerna.

-# Developing

-This monorepo uses [lerna](https://lerna.js.org/) to manage packages, and our team's [build infra scripts](https://github.com/microsoft/essex-alpha-build-infra).
+Pull requests should use `yarn version check --interactive` to create semantic versioning documents describing the impact of the PR.
+When a release is ready, run`yarn release_all` to publish packages to npm.

 ## Available Scripts